iamdtang/skaterdav85.github.io/teaching/2019/assignments/laravel-2.md

   * All fields are required
   * Milliseconds, bytes, and unit price are numbers
 * If the form is valid, the track is added in the database and the user is redirected back to `/tracks`
-* If the form is invalid, error messages are displayed at the top of the screen.
+* If the form is invalid, display an error message next to the corresponding form control.
 The form should also contain the user's invalid form data.
+For the select menu options, you will want to conditionally add the [`selected` attribute](https://www.w3schools.com/tags/tag_option.asp) in order to preserve what the user had previously selected.

 ## Editing a Genre Name

 Next to each genre on the `/genres` page that you did in Assignment 1, display an "Edit" link.
-When this link clicked, it will take you to `/genres/{id}/edit`, where the user is presented with a form prepopulated with the name of the genre that was clicked.
+When this link clicked, it will take you to `/genres/{id}/edit`, where the user is presented with a form populated with the name of the genre that was clicked.

 When the user hits the "Save" button, the following should happen:

+* Server-side validation using the `Validator` class with the following validation rules:
+  * The genre name is required
-* Server-side validation using the `Validator` class to ensure the genre name is present and at least 3 characters long
+  * The genre name is at least 3 characters long
+  * The genre name doesn't already exist in the `genres` table. (see the `unique` rule)
 * If the name is valid, the genre name is updated in the database and the user is redirected back to the `/genres` page
-* If the name is invalid, error messages are displayed at the top of the screen and the user can see their invalid input in the text field (which is flash data)
+* If the name is invalid, the error message from the validation is shown underneath the genre name text input.

 Check out the [Laravel documentation on how to update records using Laravel's Query Builder](https://laravel.com/docs/5.7/queries#updates).

-## Other Requirements

-* Error messages should be flash data

 ## Submission